digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 ### Presets - remote control

-UNIX/Linux signals may be used to cause ``vdu_controls`` to restore a preset or to initiate a refresh of the application from the connected monitors.
+UNIX/Linux signals may be used to cause ``vdu_controls`` to restore a preset or to initiate a refresh of the application from the connected displays.
 Signals in the range 40 to 55 correspond to first to last presets (if any are defined).
-Additionally, SIGHUP can be used to initiate "Refresh settings from monitors".
+Additionally, SIGHUP can be used to initiate "Refresh settings from displays".
 For example:

       Identify the running vdu_controls (assuming it is installed as /usr/bin/vdu_controls)::